Skip to main content

 “The limited availability of fresh pork legs is generating strong production limitations," according to a statement by the Parma Prosciutto Consortium, which produces prosciutto with the certificate of origin designed to protect high-quality foods made by traditional methods.
 It added that a spike in prices of the raw materials due to the emergency was also “unsustainable.”

-Farmers who are still outside the areas of concern are taking extra measures in a bid to ensure the disease does not reach them.
+Farmers who are still outside the areas of concern are taking extra measures in an effort to ensure the disease does not reach them.
 Once detected, all pigs on the farm, even if healthy, must be killed.

 Sergio Visini, who runs the antibiotic-free Piggly farm in the eastern Mantova province of Lombardy, requires trucks transporting pigs to be sanitized a second time when they enter the sterile zone where the pigs are held.